chrislabarge/chrislabarge.github.io/_posts/2014-10-16-unicorn-server.markdown

 categories: Ruby on Rails, Heroku
 ---

-I was listening to a Ruby Rouges podcast sometime back and they had a guest on that worked at [Heroku][heroku].
-Even though i did not fully understand what he talking about for most of the show..
-I remembered him specifically making a point to tell the audience to "PLEASE switch your SERVERS from the default WEBRICK to UNICORN".
+I was listening to a [Ruby Rouges][ruby-rouges] podcast sometime back and they had guest [Richard Schneeman][richard] who worked at [Heroku][heroku].
+Though i did not fully understand what he talking about for most of the show..
+I remembered him specifically making a point to tell the audience to "PLEASE switch your WEBSERVERS from the default WEBRICK to UNICORN".

-Well in my experience Webrick worked just fine..At least for developing with.
-So I wasn't too hasty to change SERVERS right away.
-But as I was finishing up my first contracted Website a couple weeks ago I remembered what that Heroku employee said on that Pod Cast.
+Well in my experience Webrick worked just fine..at least for developing with.
+So I wasn't too hasty to switch to 'Unicorn' right away.
+But as I was finishing up my first contracted Website a couple weeks ago, I remembered what
+Richard had said.
 So I started to google for tutorials on how to switch it over to 'Unicorn'.

 Easy right?

-Well maybe to an experience web developer..but I am not that.
+Well maybe to an experienced web developer..but I am not that :(

 I found most the tutorials especially from [Heroku-Docs][heroku-docs] were lacking the "Hold Your Hand" aspect to them that I kind of need at this point in my career.
 So I decided to create a tutorial that does just that.
 To help my future self and anyone